Louis Notari

-Louis Notari (Monaco, 1879–1961) was a Monégasque poet who was the pioneer of Monégasque literature.
+Louis Notari (Monaco, 1879–1961) was a Monégasque poet, who was the pioneer of Monégasque literature.
 He wrote in the French and Monégasque languages.

 Principal writings

 He wrote in 1931 the final version of the text of the Monaco national anthem and he is considered as the first writer in Monégasque; before him, there was just oral literature.
-He wrote three books:
+He wrote the lyrics to U Campanin de San Niculau and also three books: